 The final selection of rebalancing, model, and metric that I made is simple rebalancing, random forest model, and ROC metric.
 XGBoost was particularly prone to overfitting on this data, SMOTE seemed to introduce too much extra noise, and other metrics (such maximizing recall directly) did not work as well as maximizing ROC.
 I addressed the overfitting issue by ensuring that the nodes have a reasonable minimum number of observations (in this case, at least 40 observations in each final node were chosen).

 The final model achieved an ROC score of .775 and identified a group of clients particularly likely to respond positively (3 of 8 clients identified would say yes).
 The group that can be reached by following the recommendations of this ML model corresponds to 63% of all the people that would say yes.
 The concern is, of course, that this would not be enough for the bank.
 I addressed this concern by lowering the classification threshold to .3 instead of the default .5, allowing 80% of the yes customers to be reached at a somewhat higher cost of noes.

 Suppose the bank obtains 100,000 records of potential customers and would like to determine which of these people to contact.
 Assuming customers likely to say yes are uniformly distributed within this data, the following table summarizes three possible approaches of contacting customers along with their corresponding costs.

-Note that in both ML and No ML cases, the goal is to reach 63% of all yeses in the data.
+Note that in both ML and No ML cases, the goal is to reach 63% of all the yeses in the data.
 Once this target is reached, the bank's agents/telemarketers stop calling the potential customers.
 Since the ML strategy gives the bank information helpful for reaching the right customers, the bank can save money and intangible costs that would otherwise be spent on reaching the noes unnecessarily.
 The lower bound calculations assume $10.00 per hour rate (converted from euros) for telemarketers time and the upper bound calculations assume $20.00 for bank employees' time.

 The actual hourly salaries of each of these worker groups are a little lower, $8.08 and $16.00, respectively, but I'm assuming workers need some time between the yes/no calls (perhaps for non-responding customers or data lookup/entry) and base the rates off time spent on call.
 A natural concern is that 63% is not good enough to meet the bank's objectives.
 In that case, by lowering the classification threshold for a yes to .30, 80% of all the yeses can be reached, albeit at a higher cost.

 After reaching the likely responders, I would suggest that the bank use the extra time it saves through the use of one of these strategies to target a different product to the customers unlikely to respond with a yes.
 It could also be the case that the bank determines that long-term deposits are the most profitable product that the it can offer its customers.
 In such case, the bank could decide to simply call all of its potential customers and accept the higher costs.
-In the end, this is as far as machine learning can take us, and the bank would need to conduct A/B tests for each of the three strategies before deploying the best one on all of its potential clients.
+In the end, this is as far as machine learning can take us, and the bank would need to test each of the three strategies in production before deploying the best one on all of its potential clients.

-R Shiny App and Conclusions
+R Shiny App

 I developed an R Shiny app to help bank employees determine if they should offer a long-term deposit to a customer.
 The context is that an employee may have an in-bank meeting or a telephone call with a customer regarding a different issue, but they could enter the customer's information into the app to determine if they should also pitch the long-term security deposit.
 The app provides the probability that the customer will say yes, then suggests that the agent offer the product if the probability of customer accepting is above .5 if the agent is conservative or .3 if the agent is willing to take a bigger risk.

 I believe that had the data been collecting around 2022, there would be more features one could use to build a much stronger predictive model.
 For example, the bank could perform NLP analysis to dissect agent/client interactions to determine which of agent's actions lead to higher customer conversion rates.
 Apart from this example, in the days of expanding data collection, there are almost certainly other features one could obtain to build an even stronger model, and the bank should consult experts in this regard.

 Portugal bank employees and call center employees salary information: